DarkFlippers/unleashed-firmware/documentation/FAQ.md

 And you might be banned for that in our communities, since 99% of that content is fake, or showing illegal actions, and we don't like TikTok related questions.

-## I was banned in Unleashed Discord/Telegram/etc..
+## I was banned in Unleashed Discord / Telegram / etc..
 How to remove ban?
 I created GitHub issue and it was removed too!

 Not possible, rules is rules, read them before sending messages in our communities